Welcome to all who come in peace!

 There is much to give thanks for, for if you are reading this, you are still in the land of the living.

-Thus, although climate catastrophe, pandemic disaster, geopolitical upheaval, and more weigh our hearts with the darkest of shadows, we stand nevertheless at a crossroads of infinite hope.
+Thus, although climate catastrophe, war, the spread of hatred, fascism, and authoritarianism, and more weigh our hearts with the coldest of shadows, we stand nevertheless at a crossroads of infinite hope.
 Looking within and to one another, we recognize our commonality.

-Despite the horrifying death throes of the Old Aeon, we can see that there is something more beautiful, more authentic, more brave and right unfolding at the same time.
+Despite being witness to the horrifying and cruel death throes of the Old Aeon, we can see that there is something more beautiful, more authentic, more brave and right unfolding at the same time.